-- Use only insulated accessories. - ► Check all electrodes for sharp edges and projecting parts before use. - ▶ Use only electrodes that are free of defects and in good working order. - Never place active electrodes on or near the patient. - ▶ Do not remove hot electrodes from the patient's body directly after cutting or coagulation. - ► Ensure that there is sufficient distance between the patient cables and the cables of the HF device. - Do not run the patient cables along the front of the device or across the patient.
+- Use only insulated accessories. - Check all electrodes for sharp edges and projecting parts before use. - Use only electrodes that are free of defects and in good working order. - Never place active electrodes on or near the patient. - Do not remove hot electrodes from the patient's body directly after cutting or coagulation. - ► Ensure that there is sufficient distance between the patient cables and the cables of the HF device. - Do not run the patient cable across the patient.